alfredwallace7/qwen2-vl-ollama-api/README.md

-# Qwen2-VL API Emulator for Ollama Models
+# Qwen2-VL API Emulator for Ollama Models not yet supported

 This project replicates Ollama API endpoints for models that are not yet supported.
 It uses the `Qwen2-VL-7B-Instruct` model from Hugging Face and provides endpoints for text generation and chat functionality similar to Ollama's API.